William Charles Gordon Armstrong

 William Charles Gordon Armstrong, was one of the "best known pioneers" in the early history of Calgary, Alberta, Canada.
 Armstrong was a successful and influential real estate magnate, municipal politician, and military officer.
 He is chiefly remembered for organizing Calgary's first military unit, the Canadian Mounted Rifles, as well as organizing and commanding Calgary's first official infantry unit, the 103rd Regiment (Calgary Rifles).

 Early life

-Armstrong apprenticed as a tea-tester before coming to Canada in 1892 due to health reasons.
+Armstrong apprenticed as a tea-tester before coming to Canada in 1892 for health reasons.
 Armstrong settled in Calgary and worked as a surveyor and in real estate.
 Armstrong had a wife, Evelyn Eddy, and a son William Frances Armstrong.
 Among the other real estate deals he made, he built the Armstrong Block, one of Calgary's earliest commercial buildings, which was later demolished to make way for the Glenbow Museum.

 City Alderman

 Armstrong served on city council from 1902 to 1904.
 As a member of city council he helped create Calgary's early street numbering system and electrical lighting grid.